omeraplak/blog-pdf-invoice-generator/articles/4-creating-mission-invoice-pages/4-creating-mission-invoice-pages.md

 As we can see from the above analysis, in the background, **refine** handles a lot of data heavy tasks, fine-tunes compatibility with popular stable UI components; and in the foreground, it keeps its hooks and elements highly customizable, compact and elegant.

 ## Summary

+In this post, we added CRUD pages for `missions` and `invoices` pages in our **Pdf Invoice Generator** app.

+We set off with creating **Strapi** collections for these resources and setting permissions for `authenticated` users to access them.
+We then added the resource objects and route definitions before we built the pages and their partial components.

+We discussed in significant depth how higher level hooks like `useTable()` and `useModalForm()` provide developer convenience by dealing with data fetching and processing behind the scenes.
+We then inspect the source code of a couple of these hooks and the `<DeleteButton />` to see how the heavy tasks are done.

+In the next episode, we add PDF renderer to our app.
+The PDF renderer will allow users to generate and voew a pdf document for an invoice.